dispatchrabbi/trackbear/README.md

 This will:

-- Build the app (to make sure it's green)
+- Build the app and container (to make sure it's green)
 - Change the version in `package.json` and `package-lock.json` to the new version
 - Add and commit any changed files with the commit message `v${VERSION}`
 - Create a tag called `v${VERSION}`